 I’m Hanne.
-I am 26 years old, I live in Belgium and I graduated from the university of Ghent last year, where I studied Swedish language and literature.
+I am 27 years old, I live in Belgium and I graduated from the university of Ghent, where I studied Swedish language and literature.
 I decided that I want to spend my life (or at least, the next part of my life) researching Swedish literature, so I’m currently working on a PhD application – and in the meanwhile, I’m a teaching assistent at the Scandinavian department.
-I live in a small town near Antwerp and I spend most of my free time cuddling with my cat, taking pictures, reading, listening to podcasts and sometimes a little painting.
+I live in a small town near Antwerp and I spend most of my free time reading books, taking pictures, cuddling with my cat, listening to podcasts and sometimes a little painting.
 I think Swedish is the most beautiful language ever, and I’m obsessed with all things Swedish (and Scandinavian, for that matter).
 My mother tongue is Dutch, but I also speak English, Swedish, French, Italian and a little bit of Norwegian and Danish.

+The name of my blog comes from a painting by a Swedish painter, Anders Österlin, called “imaginär röd”.
 In 2009, I went to an exposition about the CoBrA movement.
 It was an avant-garde movement that was founded by Asger Jorn, Christian Dotremont, Joseph Noiret, Constant, Corneille and Karel Appel in 1948.
 It was named after their home cities: Copenhagen, Brussels and Amsterdam.
 That’s where I saw this painting by Anders Österlin, a graphic designer and painter from Sweden.
 He was part of a group of painters in Malmö called Imaginisterna, but later on, he came in contact with the CoBrA movement.
-The painting was called Imaginär Röd, but the sign said Imaginary Red / Rouge Imaginaire.
+The painting was called “imaginär röd”, but the sign said “imaginary red / rouge imaginaire”.
 I thought that was a beautiful title, because it sounded so poetic.
 From then on, rougeimaginaire became my nickname on the internet, and, later on, the name of my blog.